 6. Build a Relationship With Recipients

-This is arguably one of the best tips we can give you about how to avoid spam filters, because it covers so many different aspects, including:
+This is probably one of the best tips we can give you for avoiding spam filters, because it covers so many different aspects, including:

-- Personalize the to field with each recipient’s name
+- Personalize the “To”field with the each recipient’s name.

-- Use a reputable email marketing service who will have your domain or address whitelisted
+- Use a reputable email marketing service that has whitelisted your domain or address.

-- Send emails regularly so subscribers remember you and don’t automatically delete or report your emails
+- Send regular emails so subscribers remember you and don’t automatically delete or report your emails.

 7. Keep It Professional